Now, why should we care? What does the practical significance of this have to do with anything?

-Last and certainly not least, there are gonna be coarctations of the aorta.
+Last and certainly not least are gonna be coarctations of the aorta.

-The most common one is called a post-ductal coarctation.
+The most common one is called the post-ductal coarctation

-Now our coarctations is gonna narrow this massive artery,
+Now our coarctation is gonna narrow this massive artery

 So in these cases, the ductus arteriosus is going to close

-will enlarge tremendously to get blood to the organs in the lower limbs.
+will enlarge tremendously to get blood to the organs

-Some blood will back up into the subclavian arteries,
+and lower limbs so blood will back up into the subclavian arteries

 go through the internal thoracic arteries on either side of our sternum

-move down to the organs and the lower limb.
+move down to the organs in the lower limb.